Last Updated on December 7, 2023 by Sharon Advik

 These cameras all have the same body type (SLR-style mirrorless).

-Canon EOS R is constructed on the same Dual Pixel CMOS 30-megapixel sensor as the 2016 EOS 5D Mark IV, but it is intended for a new line of RF lenses.
+Canon EOS R is constructed on the same Dual Pixel CMOS 30-megapixel sensor as the 2016 EOS 5D Mark IV but is intended for a new line of RF lenses.

-According to Canon, they will be able to create better or smaller lenses for the RF system than they can for the current EF mount.
+According to Canon, they can create better or smaller lenses for the RF system than for the current EF mount.

-While A 20MP full-frame mirrorless camera with a focus on enthusiast photographers and videographers, the Canon EOS R6.
+A 20MP full-frame mirrorless camera focused on enthusiast photographers and videographers, the Canon EOS R6.